 Losing your brakes is indeed a dangerous thing to have happen, but TV likes to up the danger by assuming that brakes are magical devices which hold in check the powerful forces which a car uses to kill its driver.

 Specifically, without brakes, a fictional driver loses all ability to slow the car down.
-They don't think to downshift, de-clutch or even take the car out of gear.
+They don't think to downshift, de-clutch, take the car out of gear, or even take their foot off the accelerator pedal.
 Applying the parking brake doesn't help, even though is a completely separate system from the normal hydraulic brakes.
-Throwing the car into reverse is another idea that never occurs to anyone (but in fairness, the Mythbusters
+Throwing the car into reverse is ineffective as transmissions can't engage the reverse gear while moving forwards.

 Of course, if there is a hairpin turn anywhere within a hundred miles, the driver will be on it at the moment the brakes decide to let go.